LukeShortCloud/simpler_things_rpg/simpler_things.md

 * A roll for a character with the Geography (Expertise) who has a Knowledge (Trait) of six will get to roll seven Action dice.
 They get the extra dice for having an Expertise in the Skill.

 Epic Event:
-* A player happens to have gotten a maximum of six Improvements from rolling two Expertise dice for their Electronics check.
-This results in an Epic Event (6 >= 5).
-The player describes how they managed to access the system using their own decryption method and gained additional information about their arch nemesis that the group was not originally planning on finding.
+* A player does a Skill Check for Electronics.
+They roll `5d6` and get the numbers: 4, 6, 6, 6, and 6.
+This triggers an Epic Event.
+The player describes how they managed to access the system using their own decryption method and gained additional information about their arch nemesis that the group was not originally planning on finding there.

 Omens:
 * A player tries to make an ambitious jump from one cliff to another.
 That player has a Bad Omen and the GM decides to make it harder for themto succeed.
 The GM upgrades the difficulty of the `Stunts` Skill check by adding `2d6`.